A woman smiling on a beach holding sandals in one hand, with ocean waves and blue sky in the background.

 I’ve explored many body-based trainings, trauma-informed somatic approaches, body–mind integration, and movement practices — a never-ending exploration that continues to fascinate me.

-This path also reflects my personality — I’m curious, open, and tend to follow the threads that come forward, especially when something resonates in my body, even when it feels unconventional or takes me beyond the familiar.
+This path reflects my personality — I’m curious, open, and tend to follow the threads that come forward, especially when something resonates in my body, even when it feels unconventional or takes me beyond the familiar.

 To be in the presence of someone who sees you as whole is profoundly healing.
 I’ve felt this myself — whether with a practitioner who saw me as more than a person in pain, or with someone who simply acknowledged my existence in a moment I felt invisible.
 Those experiences continue to shape how I meet others.

-I’m interested in the ways the body expresses what words cannot, and how healing can unfold from within even when it isn’t obvious on the outside.
+I’m interested in the ways the body expresses what words cannot, and how healing can unfold from within, even when it isn’t obvious on the outside.
 My approach to somatic embodiment inquiry is held in a non-clinical space, not tied to any single modality, allowing room for creativity, honesty, and exploration of what genuinely supports each person.

 I’m fluent in Korean and English and deeply appreciate the diversity and values of both Eastern and Western cultures.